microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

 <img src="./images/Screenshot_2022-06-15_084830_edit.png" height="420">

-3. Press **Send** for each call and you will populate your DICOM service with the three .dcm single instance files.
+3. Press **Send** for each `POST Store-single-instance` call and you will populate your DICOM service with the three .dcm single instance files.

 ### Step 3 - Execute Outlined Features via Postman Collection